temporalio/documentation/docs/tctl/admin/cluster/list.md

   - admin
 ---

-The `tctl admin cluster list` command lists Cluster information for the current Cluster.
+The `tctl admin cluster list` command lists Cluster information on the given Cluster.

 Default: 100